tomjaguarpaw/H2/posts/simplifying-typeclasses.markdown

 * Convert between instances by direct manipulation of their structure

+* Handle situations where there are multiple useful instances that overlap

 I am going to argue that only the first 3 of the above features are necessary, and that the rest can be done using existing Haskell features.
 We can thus reduce the featureset of typeclasses substantially to just the first 3 plus the needed hooks to interact with the rest of Haskell.
 This